roblox-linux-wrapper/roblox-linux-wrapper/README.md

 ## Information
 This script is not created nor supported officially by Roblox.
 It is unofficial and may be unstable.
 Use at your own risk.

+## Reporting Issues
+If you plan on reporting issues, please read reporting-issues.md before doing so.
+Thanks!

 ## Installation

 ### .deb (Debian/Ubuntu)